 Sick of hearing about the “Great Resignation” but not sure what to do?

-Talk about this unfolding scenario has been playing like a broken record since mid-2021… but many businesses still haven’t developed sufficient tactics to deal with its implications.
+Talk about this unfolding scenario has been playing like a broken record since it first emerged… but many businesses still haven’t developed sufficient tactics to deal with its implications.

 Leadership development could be a key part of the solution…